ltelab/disdrodb/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you do not have a GitHub account yet, please create one `here <https://github.com/join>`__.
-If you do not have yet Git installed on your computer, please install it following `these instructions <https://github.com/git-guides/install-git>`__.
+If you do not have Git installed on your computer, please install it following `these instructions <https://github.com/git-guides/install-git>`__.
-Then, please follow the guidelines in the `Installation for contributors <https://disdrodb.readthedocs.io/en/latest/installation.html#installation-for-contributors>`__ section
+Then, follow the guidelines in the `Installation for contributors <https://disdrodb.readthedocs.io/en/latest/installation.html#installation-for-contributors>`__ section
-to create the local copy of the disdrodb repository, set up the developing environment and the pre-commit hooks.
+to create a local copy of the disdrodb repository, set up the development environment, and install the pre-commit hooks.

 Once you have a local copy of the disdrodb repository on your machine, you're ready to contribute!